Frequently Asked Questions

 ✧ $180 for ongoing 50 minute sessions

 I reserve a limited number of reduced-rate spots for clients with financial need.
-If cost is a concern, feel free to mention it during your consult call so we can explore options together. -
+If cost is a concern, please don’t hesitate to reach out to explore options.

 You can pay with a debit card, credit card, or FSA/HSA cards.